JChungYS/TeoChewBible/README.md

 My sibling and I are descedndents of Teow Chew Chinese diaspora couple in Hong Kong.
 I would like to start translating Old Testament into Teow Chew.
 This project will quite likely be under GOSP4EL -- GLocal Open Soruce Projects for Evangelical Laities.
 I am looking for collaboration and certainly would appreciate your prayer.

-Please pray about it or do soemthing for it or for other Bible Translation project
+Please pray about it or do soemthing for this project.

+# Prayer request

 1. Good planning and strategy
 2. Engaging Teow Chew speaking church, fellowship and individuals